dudeperf3ct/dudeperf3ct.github.io/about.md

 That's what not this page is about.

 What happens when you ask someone, "What is the best way to learn deep learning?"
 You will most likely be bombared with tons of courses online.
-But what the question meant was, "Where to start?"
+What the question meant was, "Where to start?"

 <span class='red'>IMO the best way to learn data science is not through earning a degree(nothing wrong with that), I mean weigh all the pros you can get, that is to learn from so many different courses from so many awesome professors around the world not bound to specific university per se.
 It's like we can go to MIT for one course, Stanford or Harvard for another, CMU or Cornell or land in USF next day for another.
 I mean how cool is that!
-And the best thing is all that is free of cost, no traveling, no accommodation, now what can you ask more for?
-(Ask Geoff Hinton to teach every course covering every topic :P)</span>
+And the best thing is all that is free of cost, no traveling, no accommodation, now what can you ask more for?</span>(Ask Geoff Hinton to teach every course covering every topic 😛)

 Okay enough talk, I tried to declutter various sources and arrange it in such that <span class='saddlebrown'>anyone can start learning about DL if put in enough efforts and following every course + assignments religiously.</span> But before that remember what [Richard Feynman](https://dudeperf3ct.github.io/sensei/richard-feynman/) said about knowing the name of something and understanding it.